LiquidFun/BoppieEvolution/README.md

 * Add loading/saving of simulations
 * Add areas of high ground productivity (where more food spawns)
 * Add (for example), a river in the middle of the map, which separates the species on the left/right of it.
-* Encode how many creatures are reproduced in the DNA of the creature
+* Encode how many creatures are reproduced in the DNA of the creature (number of children)
 * Make boppies leave flesh after death
 * Change meat-eating from boolean to a float, where it essentially becomes meat-tolerance or meat effectiveness (a factor of how much energy can be gained from meat).
 However high meat-tolerance means low
 * Extend boppie color as part of DNA